Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 where $\tilde{\vch}^{(i)} = \mtLambda \vch^{(i)}$ and $\vch^{(i)} = [ [\vch_0]_i, [\vch_1]_i, \ldots, [\vch_K]_i ]$ collects the filter parameters associated to node $i$.
 The output at node $i$ is the elementwise product of the input Fourier transform $\mtV^{-1}\vcx$ and the filter being implemented at $i$, $\diag(\tilde{\vch}^{(i)})$, and then combined with node-specific weights $\vcu_i^\top$ that encode how strong each frequency is represented by node $i$.

-\textbf{Edge varying filtering.} We can further improve the filter flexibility by allowing each node to weigh differently the information arriving from its different neighbors.
+\textbf{Edge varying filtering.} We can further improve the filter flexibility by allowing each node to weight differently the information of its different neighbors.
 Then the diagonal parameter matrix in \eqref{eq.NVfilt} becomes a matrix $\mtH_k$ with the same support as the GSO $\mtS$, leading to the \emph{edge varying graph filter}:

 where $[\mtH_k]_{ij} = h_{kij}$ is the parameter node $i$ applies to the signal of neighbor $j$ at iteration $k$.
 For $k = 0$, we have $\mtH_0 := \diag({\vch_0})$ since each node only weights its own signal \cite{Coutino2019-EdgeVariant}.
 By weighting differently the shifted information of the neighbors, the edge varying graph filter has an even higher flexibility and still preserves the local implementation.
 The latter is because the original signal values from the neighbors up to $k$ hops away are still propagated through the graph via the GSO $\mtS^{k} \vcx$ and only then weighted locally by $\mtH_k$.
 It is shown in \cite{Coutino2019-EdgeVariant} that filter \eqref{eq.EVfilt} can better approximate a defined operator compared with the convolutional and rational filters.
 In addition, it also enjoys a spectral representation, but that requires long derivations and we refer the reader to \cite{Coutino2019-EdgeVariant}.
 Other forms of edge varying filters are developed in \cite{Coutino2019-EdgeVariant, coutinominguez2021cascaded}, which use a parametric GSO and a cascaded form, respectively.